 - Now open Apple Configurator on your Mac.

-- If you are setting up an Apple TV for the first time click Prepare and follow the onscreen instructions.
+- If you're setting up an Apple TV for the first time click Prepare and follow the onscreen instructions.

-- If you are adding profiles for an Apple TV that you've previously set up, click Add > Profiles.
+- If you're adding profiles for an Apple TV that you've previously set up, click Add > Profiles.
 (Alternatively, you could drag a profile from the Finder and drop it straight onto the Apple TV icon).

 As we said above, there are two ways to install the beta on a 4th-generation TV.
 Apple explains the second way - using Restore Image - here.

 How to install the tvOS public beta

-The tvOS beta became available for public beta testers on 25 June, the installation process is outlined below:
+The installation process for the public beta is outlined below:

 - Register for Apple's Beta Software program here.
 Click on Sign Up and enter your Apple ID.
 Sign In and then click on Accept to agree to the terms and conditions.